ooni/spec/oonib.md

         `string` report identifier of the format detailed below.

       'test_helper_address':
-        `string` the address of a test helper for the requested test.
+        (conditional) `string` the address of a test helper that the client requested.

     }